rolemadelen/minimalist-blog/src/blog/en/ab.md

 ## Queue

-A queue is a linear data structure where insertion and removal operations of data are performed at both ends of the list.
-An item is added at one end (`rear`) and removed at the opposite end (`front`).
+A queue is a linear data structure where data is inserted at one end (`rear`) and removed from the opposite end (`front`).

-A queue has a structure of _First In, First Out_ (FIFO), where the data first inserted is the first to be removed from the list.
-This is similar to how the first customer to arrive at a checkout counter is the first to be served and leave.
+This structure follows the principle of _First In, First Out_ (FIFO), where the item that is first inserted is the first to be removed from the queue.
+This can be likened to a checkout counter scenario, where the first customer to arrive is the first to be served and leave.

 ![queue regi](/images/adrien-delforge-queue.webp)
 _Photo by [Adrien Delforge](https://unsplash.com/@adriendlf?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText) on [Unsplash](https://unsplash.com/photos/CrHG_ZYn1Dw?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText)_

-## Operations of Queue
+## Queue Operations

-- **enqueue** - Add data to the end of the list.
+- **enqueue**: Adds data to the end of the queue.
-- **dequeue** - Remove the first item in the list.
+- **dequeue**: Removes the first item from the queue.
-- **isEmpty** - Check if the list is empty.
+- **isEmpty**: Checks if the queue is empty.
-- **front** - Return the data of the first item in the list.
+- **front**: Returns the data of the first item in the queue.

 ## Implementation

-We'll implement the queue using an array and a linked list.
+For our queue implementation, we can use either an array or a linked list.

 ### Array